repositony/vscode_mcnp/README.md

 It is guaranteed that there are missing cards or rules that are not working as intended, so if you find anything please [raise an issue](https://github.com/repositony/vscode_mcnp/issues).

-Suggestions for improvements and features are also welcomed!
+Suggestions for improvements and features are also welcome.

 ## For developers